top of page

 Light Backdrop

-Knowledge Translation
+Knowledge Mobilization

 The CanBSDS Team is dedicated to sharing knowledge gained from our research, empowering individuals with education about the importance of physical activity for bone development, and advocating for the health and well-being of children with type 1 diabetes.